 The Delaware Insurance Code also gives to the Insurance Commissioner broad powers to seize control of a Delaware insurer when the Insurance Commissioner believes that such insurer is impaired or potentially insolvent, and powers to rehabilitate or, under certain circumstances, liquidate such insurer.
-Delaware insurance companies subject to rehabilitation or liquidation orders generally have a right to a hearing before the Insurance Commissioner and also the right to appeal an order of the Insurance Commissioner to the Delaware Superior Court.
+Delaware insurance companies subject to rehabilitation or liquidation orders generally have a right to a hearing before the Delaware Court of Chancery and also the right to appeal an order of the Delaware Court of Chancery to the Delaware Supreme Court.
 The liquidation of insurance companies domiciled in Delaware is subject to the Uniform Insurers Liquidation Act, a part of the overall Delaware Insurance Code.
 The Delaware Uniform Insurers Liquidation Act is similar to liquidation acts in other states.

-The Department of Insurance is organized into several sections, as follows:
+The Department of Insurance is organized into several sections, including: